preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/properties/enterprise-properties/index.rst.txt

 To find a property for editing, you can either search (note the search field at the top), or browse by category.

+**Note!** In Omnia on-prem there is no support for Microsoft Search Mappings.

 Open a category to see the list of properties.
 Here's an example:

 .. image:: enterprise-properties-list-example.png